the-scouts/por/sphinx_source/chapter-4.rst

 d.
 Every effort should be made to find a District Chair.
 Only in extreme circumstances may the District Commissioner act as District Chair for a short period.

 e.
 The District Secretary---unless employed by the District---is elected by the District Scout Council at the Annual General Meeting every year.
 The role may not be held by a Leader, Manager or Supporter where that could lead to any real or potential conflict of interest within the charity or directly related charities.
-For example, a Group Secretary should not be the District Secretary in the same Scout District but could be District Secretary in a different Scout District (subject to having the time and skill to undertake both roles).\ :sup:`sv`
+For example, a Group Secretary should not be the District Secretary in the same Scout District but could be District Secretary in a different Scout District (subject to having the time and skill to undertake both roles).\ :sv:`#`

 f.
 The District Treasurer is elected by the District Scout Council at the Annual General Meeting every year.
 The role may not be held by a Leader, Manager or Supporter where that could lead to any real or potential conflict of interest within the charity or directly related charities.
-For example, a Group Treasurer should not be the District Treasurer in the same Scout District but could be District Treasurer in a different Scout District (subject to having the time and skill to undertake both roles).\ :sup:`sv`
+For example, a Group Treasurer should not be the District Treasurer in the same Scout District but could be District Treasurer in a different Scout District (subject to having the time and skill to undertake both roles).\ :sv:`#`

 g.
 No individual may hold more than one of the appointments of District Chair, Secretary or Treasurer of the same Executive Committee.
 Neither may the appointments be combined in anyway.